HenrikJoreteg/human-javascript/ch07 - views.md

 });
 ```

-For more on HumanView, or to contribute and make it better, see the documentation and source on GitHub: [https://github.com/henrikjoreteg/human-view](https://github.com/henrikjoreteg/human-view)
+For more on HumanView, or to contribute and make it better, see the documentation and source on [GitHub](https://github.com/henrikjoreteg/human-view).

 ## A bit about defining bindings in templates (à la AngularJS, Ractive)